 A Quiet Individuality

-Daily Coffees and Processing Method
+Every day Coffees and Processing Procedure

 A Range of Washed Coffees

-Nevertheless, coffees processed by the washed method are hardly taste-alike clones.
+However, coffees processed by the washed method are hardly taste-alike clones.
 The tree varieties that produce the coffee vary, the details of the wet processing vary, the weather varies, terroirs vary.

 The Magnolia Timuza (92) organic from the often-overlooked origin Papua New Guinea (92) is another sweetly bright classic, here with a crisp edge to the acidity and orangy and almondy aromatics.
 Jay Gestwicki, Founder and Director of Coffee at Magnolia, reports, “Coffees from Papua New Guinea have become a big part of our program.
 They are still rather rare in the scope of coffee, and they introduce people to unique flavors without being so different that they can turn people away from thinking they don’t like specialty coffee.
-Our Papua New Guinea Timuza is a great example — it’s an easy-drinking washed coffee, yet it has enough complexity and nuance for anyone to notice it’s special.”
+Our Papua New Guinea Timuza is a fantastic example — it’s an easy-drinking washed coffee, yet it has enough complexity and nuance for anyone to notice it’s special.”

 Enter the Ethiopias

 Of the 10 coffees we review this month, six were produced in Ethiopia.
 And based on ratings, we could have reviewed at least two more Ethiopias.
-We held off due to the fact that we did not want too much focus on only one origin, nevertheless admirable its production.
+We held off because we did not want too much focus on only one origin, but admirable its production.

-Of the six Ethiopias we did review, five are washed recipe, though, again, the washed profiles vary.
-Two, the St1 Cafe Ethiopia Guji Raro (93) and the MK Coffee Roasters Sidamo Washed (93), display the sweet brightness of classic washed coffees nevertheless tempered by the gentleness and fragrant complexity particularly connected with Ethiopia.
+Of the six Ethiopias we did review, five are washed procedure, even though, again, the washed profiles vary.
+Two, the St1 Cafe Ethiopia Guji Raro (93) and the MK Coffee Roasters Sidamo Washed (93), display the sweet brightness of classic washed coffees but tempered by the gentleness and fragrant complexity particularly linked to Ethiopia.
 I found that I used the words “suave” and “balanced” when reviewing both of these coffees, and for both cited a similar vanilla-like slant to their layered floral character.
-Carrie Chang of St1 Café reported that the Guji Raro was her “June and July sales champion” because lots of of her customers “like the soft, carefully and sweet floral notes.”
+Carrie Chang of St1 Café reported that the Guji Raro was her “June and July sales champion” due to the fact that lots of of her customers “like the soft, gently and sweet floral notes.”

-Three more washed Ethiopias displayed variations on another characteristic tendency of the southern washed Ethiopia type: soft and gentle, but also crisp, brisk, often spicy.
-These variations in profile could be owing to exposure to moisture during drying (it tends to drizzle in a number of of the famous southern Ethiopia regions during harvest), but there doubtless are other reasons as well.
+Three more washed Ethiopias displayed variations on another characteristic tendency of the southern washed Ethiopia type: soft and gentle, but likewise crisp, brisk, often spicy.
+These variations in profile could be owing to exposure to moisture during drying (it tends to drizzle in most of the famous southern Ethiopia regions during harvest), but there doubtless are other reasons as well.
 With the Cup to Cup Ethiopia Yirgacheffe Kochere (93), the crisp, spicy, savory-edged tendency is reinforced by a darkish medium roast.
 The Cup to Cup also displays a impressively full mouthfeel.
 James Spano, owner/operator of Cup to Cup, tells us that he has offered this coffee in its seasonal incarnations for over ten years.

-The Fieldheads Ethiopia Sidama (93) and the Evie’s Café Ethiopia Botabaa (93) display a tendency in washed Ethiopias that I especially admire: a paradox or overlap between the sweet, delicate and floral and the brisk and savory tendencies of the southern Ethiopia washed type.
+The Fieldheads Ethiopia Sidama (93) and the Evie’s Café Ethiopia Botabaa (93) display a tendency in washed Ethiopias that I particularly admire: a paradox or overlap between the sweet, delicate and floral and the brisk and savory tendencies of the southern Ethiopia washed type.
 Both Ben Storest, owner/roaster at Fieldheads and Evelyn Chang of Evie’s Café report that they offer these coffees regularly and that they rank high among their customers’ favorites.

 The Fruit and the Naturals

 The champion of the cupping, at least for me (co-cupper Jason Sarley had some reservations), is the Per’la Ethiopia Durato Bombe, at 95.
-There has been a reaction against “fruit bomb” naturals recently among some coffee insiders, and I suppose this coffee might be similarly dissed, even though it does not particularly fit the lush fruit-and-brandy stereotype evoked by the term.
-Exceptionally light-roasted, and skillfully so, this is less a fruit bomb than a flowers-and-cocoa bomb, with massively complicated aromatics emerging from a juicy, sweet-savory structure.
-Paul Massard, co-founder and managing partner at Per’la, told me that the previous season this coffee had demonstrated so popular one of his customers that this year he bought enough to offer it continuously over the past seven months.
+There has been a reaction against “fruit bomb” naturals recently among some coffee insiders, and I suppose this coffee might be similarly dissed, though it does not especially fit the lush fruit-and-brandy stereotype evoked by the term.
+Exceptionally light-roasted, and expertly so, this is less a fruit bomb than a flowers-and-cocoa bomb, with massively complicated aromatics emerging from a juicy, sweet-savory structure.
+Paul Massard, co-founder and managing partner at Per’la, told me that the previous season this coffee had proven so popular one of his customers that this year he bought enough to offer it continuously over the past seven months.

 The Economics of the Every day Yet Exceptional Bean

 I would conclude with two rather irresponsible, half-supported conclusions.
-1) The majority of likely the producers (both small-holding farmers and workers on larger farms) of the moderately priced, traceable specialty coffees reviewed here are not being brutally exploited like the producers of a number of anonymous commodity coffees.
+1) The majority of likely the producers (both small-holding farmers and workers on larger farms) of the moderately priced, traceable specialty coffees reviewed here are not being brutally exploited like the producers of lots of anonymous commodity coffees.
 2) Nevertheless, they ought to be paid better for their work, and we should be prepared to pay more for the familiar yet exceptional coffees they produce.

 Thanks To: